ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 ## Objectives
 {: #vmware-as-a-service-vdc-objectives}

 The objective of this tutorial is to demonstrate the basic steps to operationalize a {{site.data.keyword.vmware-service_full}} – single tenant instance after initial instance provisioning.
-This tutorial should take about 20-30 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](https://{DomainName}/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-adding) has already been provisioned.
+This tutorial should take about 20-30 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} – single tenant instance](https://{DomainName}/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.

 In this tutorial, you will learn:

 * How to create virtual data center (VDC) networks inside your virtual data center,
-* How to create virtual machines into your create virtual data center networks, and
+* How to create virtual machines and attach them to your virtual data center network, and
-* How to configure network address translation (NAT) and firewall (FW) rules in your virtual data center edge gateway.
+* How to configure network address translation (NAT) and firewall (FW) rules on your virtual data center edge gateway.

 The following diagram presents an overview of the solution to be deployed.